 The only circumstances you can play a bass through a guitar amp (in my opinion) is at ‘low volume’ for ‘bedroom practice’ and certainly not for reaching volumes for a full band rehearsal and definitely not playing a live gig (if it has enough wattage.)

-The main concern the speaker reason being that they were never designed to be played at gigging volumes for that purpose hence why you risk damaging the amp and the speaker when reaching extreme volumes combined with a bass guitar.
+The main concern the speaker reason is that they were never designed to be played at gigging volumes for that purpose hence why you risk damaging the amp and the speaker when reaching extreme volumes combined with a bass guitar.

 Bass Amp and Guitar Amp Differences?